GAlexeyV/analyze_stocks/README.md

 - a front-end that utilizes Plotly and Dash to visualize the gathered data on interactive charts

-We use Celery backed by Redis as the message broker and QuestDB as storage to periodically fetch data.
+Celery backed by Redis used as the message broker.

 ### Prerequisites